-- A mosaic of vegetation types at the transition between prairie and forest biomes in Minnesota.
+- A mosaic of vegetation types at Minnesota's transition between prairie and forest biomes.

-- Unique plant communities like the state imperiled Southern Dry Barrens Oak Savanna.
-Several rare species are restricted to this community, including native wild lupine, which larvae of the federally endangered Karner blue butterfly depend on.
+- Unique plant communities, such as the state-imperiled Southern Dry Barrens Oak Savanna, and several rare species unique to this community, including the native wild lupine, on which larvae of the federally endangered Karner blue butterfly depend.

-- Numerous Species of Greatest Conservation Need including Blanding's turtle, hognose snake, gopher snake, bobolink, dickcissel, greater prairie chicken, western grebe, Forster's tern, Swainson's hawk, creek heelsplitter, least darter, Ozark minnows, and redfin shiners.
+- Numerous Species in Greatest Conservation Need, including Blanding's turtle, hognose snake, gopher snake, bobolink, dickcissel, greater prairie chicken, western grebe, Forster's tern, Swainson's hawk, creek heelsplitter, least darter, Ozark minnows, and redfin shiners.

-- Major rivers, including the confluence of the Mississippi and Minnesota Rivers, which support a high diversity of birds, stream fishes, and mussels.
+- Major rivers, including the Mississippi and Minnesota Rivers, support a high diversity of birds, stream fishes, and mussels.